-An AHCCCS Fair Hearing Attorney may be necessary if an applicant faces denial of benefits or services of Available AHCCCS Health Plans.
-The Arizona Health Care Cost Containment System (AHCCCS) is the medicaid agency that offers health care programs which serves certain Arizona residents.
-An individual who is denied benefits or services by AHCCCS or the Arizona Department of Economic Security (“DES”) has the right to an appeal.
-Applicants to AHCCCS must meet income requirements and and other obligations to obtain health care services.
-However, if benefits or services are denied, and you will likely want to know more about Appealing AHCCCS Denial.
-An appeal is a request for AHCCCS to reconsider or modify a decision.
+Hiring a AHCCCS Fair Hearing Attorney may be necessary if you’re facing a denial of benefits or services of Available AHCCCS Health Plans.
+The Arizona Health Care Cost Containment System (AHCCCS) is the medicaid agency that offers health care programs.
+These programs serve certain Arizona residents.
+When an individual is denied benefits or services by AHCCCS or the Arizona Department of Economic Security (DES) they have the right to appeal.
+In order to qualify for AHCCCS benefits, applicants must meet certain requirements and and other obligations.
+However, should the benefits or services be denied you’ll want to know more about Appealing AHCCCS Denial.
+Appealing a denial is a request for AHCCCS to reconsider or modify a decision.
 A common referral of a decision by AHCCCS is “an action.”
 An action can include a denial, discontinuation, reduction or suspension of benefits or services.

-Any individual who has received a Notice of Adverse Action by AHCCCS may request an appeal and if the appeal is denied an AHCCCS Fair Hearing.
-However, the requirements for an appeal of an eligibility determination is slightly different than the appeal procedure for a person enrolled with an AHCCCS contractor, therefore, it is important to recognize the differences.
+Any individual who has received a Notice of Adverse Action by AHCCCS may request an appeal.
+Should the appeal be denied they can then request a AHCCCS Fair Hearing.
+The requirements for such an appeal of an eligibility determination is slightly different than the appeal procedure for a person enrolled with an AHCCCS contractor.
+Therefore, it is important to recognize the differences.
 An adverse action may require knowledge of the AHCCCS Fair Hearing Process An adverse action is defined as:

 - Denial of eligibility

 - Increase in the share of Arizona Long Term Care costs

 - Failure by AHCCCS to make a determination within the established time-frame